wavesjs/waves-audio/docs/api.md

 ## reset(engine, time)

-Reschedule a scheduled time engine or callback
+Reschedule a scheduled time engine or callback at a given time

 ### Params: